jaapiyo/Macrolab-Knowledge-Base/docs/Macrolab/standard-pinouts.md

+---
+title: Standard connector pinouts
+description: Commonly use pinouts for equipment used in the lab.
+---

 # DIN Connector
 A DIN connector is an electrical connector standardized by the _[Deutsches Institut für Normung](https://en.wikipedia.org/wiki/Deutsches_Institut_f%C3%BCr_Normung "Deutsches Institut für Normung")_ (DIN), the German Institute for Standards, in the mid 1950's.
 It was originally made for audio equipment but it can be used for all kinds of things.